harisbyhaqi/StudentGUI/README.md

 ## Overview

-The Student Information Recorder GUI is a Java-based graphical user interface application designed to efficiently record and manage student information.
+StudentGUI is a Java-based graphical user interface application designed to efficiently record and manage student information.
 It utilizes the Java Swing framework to create an intuitive and user-friendly interface.

 ## Features